try.directtry.direct

 116.202.13.141

-Before we proceed, please ensure that:
+⚠️ Before we proceed, please ensure that:

 1. You are installing web app stack on a fresh server without any software that might interrupt process.

 2. Your server’s port 22 should be accessible by TryDirect, otherwise you will need to re-configure your router firewall and then forward the port to your server’s internal IP within your network.
-This can be tricky for less tech savvy users, so it’s always better use a VPS server.
+This can be tricky for less tech savvy users, so it’s always better to use a VPS server.

 Let's get started